 Asset Turnover = Net Sales Revenue / Average Total Assets

-Asset Turnover Example
+Example of Asset Turnover

 For the fiscal year ended December 31, 2015, LSFM company has declared in the financial statements total assets ending balance of $450M, while the beginning balance was $400M, having an average asset result of $425M ($400M+$450M/2) for that year.
-Total revenues reached to as high as $950M generated from its main business activities.
+Total revenues reached as high as $950M generated from its main business activities.

 Given the figures, the asset turnover was therefore at a rate of 2.23 ($950M/$425M).

 Download the Free Template